getsentry/sentry/docs/install/index.rst

 This includes several new tables (such as Project), and alters on almost all existing tables.
 It also means it needs to backfill the project_id column on all related tables.

-It is important to note that you should **upgrade the Sentry server before upgrading your clients** as the server maintains backwards compatible with the 1.x API, but many clients will not.

 Running a Sentry Server
 -----------------------